tjallen/js-patterns/readme.md

       console.log( 'Your msg: ' + msg );
     };

-    /* check wwhether "namespace" exists in the global namespace. if not, assign window.namespace an object literal */
+    /* check whether "namespace" exists in the global namespace. if not, assign window.namespace an object literal */
 })( window.namespace = window.namespace || {} );